 Public health connects us all.

-Public health is the science of protecting and improving the health of families and communities through promotion of healthy lifestyles, research for disease and injury prevention and detection and control of infectious diseases.
+Public health is the science of protecting and improving the health of people and their communities.
+This work is achieved by promoting healthy lifestyles, researching disease and injury prevention, and detecting, preventing and responding to infectious diseases.

 Overall, public health is concerned with protecting the health of entire populations.
 These populations can be as small as a local neighborhood, or as big as an entire country or region of the world.